virenbajaj/virenbajaj/README.md

 🔭  I'm currently working on building a machine-learning platform for CVS Health.
 My team is:
-  - defining scalable, cost-efficient cloud-native workflows for batch and online use cases, and
+  - defining workflows for batch and online use cases that are scalable, cost-efficient, observable, and (often) explainable
-  - developing tools that make it simple for engineers to build and deploy those workflows.
+  - developing tools that make it simple for engineers to build and deploy those workflows on the cloud (GCP)

 🌱 I’m currently learning about:
-  - innovations in climate technology, and
+  - ML Platforms, MLOps, and LLMOps
-  - LLMOps
+  - product management